seanblanchfield/blog/current/_posts/2022-02-23-automating-heating-with-home-assistant.md

 ![The Fibaro FGS-212 Z-wave relay switch with the wiring formerly used by the Nest Heat Link ](/images/2022/02/fibaro.jpg){: .captioned }

 Next came the Home Assistant configuration.
-I used the **[min/max](https://www.home-assistant.io/integrations/min_max/)** [platform](https://www.home-assistant.io/integrations/min_max/) to pick out the coolest temperature sensor from a list of sensors that were already installed around the house (most of these are primarily motion sensors that also expose a temperature sensor, but some are [WirelessTags](https://wirelesstag.net/) that I had previously installed for monitoring temperatures).
+I used the **[min/max](https://www.home-assistant.io/integrations/min_max/)** [platform](https://www.home-assistant.io/integrations/min_max/) to pick out the coolest temperature sensor from a list of sensors that were already installed around the house (most of these are primarily motion sensors that also expose a temperature sensor, but some are dedicated zigbee temperature sensors I previously installed for monitoring temperatures).

+I recommend using a Min/Max helper to create the "coolest room temperature" sensor.
+When I first implemented this approach, this helper didn't exist yet, so here is the yaml code that achieves the same thing:

 ``` yaml
 sensor thermostat: